 Once they finish level three, you are going to want to package up that content and call Transfer User Info and pass through a dictionary that represents their progress.

-we are going to wait until the app on the iOS side launches.
+The content will then transfer, and like the previous API, we are going to wait until the app on the iOS side launches.

 And when it does, we will deliver that content, and now the iOS app can update those graphs to show the progress the user made in their Apple Watch game.

 So that's the flow for user info transfer.

 Let's take a look at some code.

 First thing you want to do is package up your user info dictionary with all the content that represents this current state that you want to send across.
 And then you want to call Transfer User Info with that dictionary.